smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 The GPS module (center of the PCB) is a [PA1010D from Adafruit.](https://www.adafruit.com/product/4415) That module is a PCB with some through-hole solder pads, a voltage regulator, a backup battery, two LEDS, and a [CDTop CD-PA1010D module.](https://cdn-learn.adafruit.com/assets/assets/000/084/295/original/CD_PA1010D_Datasheet_v.03.pdf?1573833002)
-The CDTop module contains a [MediaTek MT3333.](https://labs.mediatek.com/en/chipset/MT3333) The [command reference is here.](https://cdn-shop.adafruit.com/datasheets/PMTK_A11.pdf)
+The CDTop module contains a [MediaTek MT3333.](https://labs.mediatek.com/en/chipset/MT3333) It is connected to the Teensy via one of its hardware UARTs and seen by the computer as the second serial port.
+Both TX and RX are connected so that the user can send commands to the GPS via serial as well as receive data.
+The [command reference is here.](https://cdn-shop.adafruit.com/datasheets/PMTK_A11.pdf)

 The GPS continuously sends NMEA sentences out the second serial port at the rate of 1Hz.